andrewkolagit/My-SOC-Analyst-Home-Lab/README.md

 As I began building my cybersecurity knowledge, extensive research led me to Eric Capuano's highly recommended project, "[So You Want to Be a SOC Analyst?](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro)", renowned for its practical, hands-on approach to learning essential security operations skills.

-As I started to do this project I realized that it wasn't just about understanding the Defensive side of Security but also the Offensive side of security.
+As I started to do this project, I realized that it wasn't just about understanding the defensive side of security but also the offensive side of security.

 Here is what I have learned from the project:
-- Setting up virtual environments on the VMWare Workstation
+* Setting up virtual environments on the VMWare Workstation
-- Deploying an Ubuntu Live Server and a Windows VM
+* Deploying an Ubuntu Live Server and a Windows VM
-- Configuring the Windows security settings via Registry, Safe Mode and PowerShell
+* Configuring the Windows security settings via Registry, Safe Mode, and PowerShell
-- Using of Command Prompt, PowerShell and Linux CLI's
+* Using Command Prompt, PowerShell, and Linux CLI's
-- Using of SSH to access Linux shell from personal computer
+* Using SSH to access the Linux shell from a personal computer
-- Setting up a C2 (Command and Control) server on the Ubuntu Server, using Sliver
+* Setting up a C2 (Command and Control) server on the Ubuntu Server using Sliver
-- Dropping of the C2 payload on the Windows VM
+* Dropping the C2 payload on the Windows VM
-- Analyzing the telemetry and EDR using LimaCharlie to detect the Sliver attack and defend it.
+* Analyzing the telemetry and EDR using LimaCharlie to detect the Sliver attack and defend against it

 ## Setting up:

-I setup a Windows VM (victim) and Linux VM (attacker), using VMWare Workstation.
+I set up a Windows VM (victim) and Linux VM (attacker) using VMWare Workstation.

-Setting up the Windows VM involved, turning off Windows Antivirus and Disabling some functions in the Windows Registry, I installed Sysmon on the Windows System which was goin to be accessed with the help of LimaCharlie.
+Setting up the Windows VM involved turning off Windows Antivirus and disabling some functions in the Windows Registry.
+I installed Sysmon on the Windows system, which was going to be accessed with the help of LimaCharlie.

-On the Linux VM (Ubuntu Server as suggested by the blog post), I had to configure the subnet and gateway IP of the ens33 IPv4 ethernet connection.
-I ran into an error where the name of the netplan file wass differnet from what Eric had, but that didn't stop the process of editing it.\
+On the Linux VM (Ubuntu Server as suggested by the blog post), I had to configure the subnet and gateway IP of the ens33 IPv4 Ethernet connection.
+I ran into an error where the name of the netplan file was different from what Eric had, but that didn't stop the process of editing it.\
 \
 ![Screenshot of different name.](images/different_netplan_file.png)\
 \
 ![Network settings on the Linux VM](images/linux_network.png)\
 \
-Once that was done I had to setup LimaCharlie EDR on the Windows VM.
-This involved making a new Sensor in my LimaCharlie Organization for my Windows VM and install the sensor on the VM (my endpoint).
-Once that was done I had to, configure LimaCharlie to ship the Sysmon event logs to it's EDR telemetry by creating an Artifact Collection Rule.\
+Once that was done, I had to set up LimaCharlie EDR on the Windows VM.
+This involved creating a new Sensor in my LimaCharlie Organization for my Windows VM and installing the sensor on the VM (my endpoint).
+Once that was done, I had to configure LimaCharlie to ship the Sysmon event logs to its EDR telemetry by creating an Artifact Collection Rule.\
 \
 ![Screenshot of Artifact Collection Rule.](images/windows_sysmon_logs.png)\
 \
 Now that was done, I had to install Sliver, a post-exploitation C2 framework, in my Linux VM.
-Installing it was simple as following the instructions in the blog.
-Now I had to generate a C2 payload within the Sliver application which was paired with my VM's IP address.
+Installing it was as simple as following the instructions in the blog.
+Then I had to generate a C2 payload within the Sliver application, which was paired with my VM's IP address.

-Then using a starting a Python server on my Linux VM, I used it to download the C2 payload onto my Windows VM.
+Then, by starting a Python server on my Linux VM, I used it to download the C2 payload onto my Windows VM.
 \
 ![](images/download_file.png)

 ## Starting a C2 Session:
-Now that I was all set, I proceeded to start my C2 session by starting a http port on the Sliver Shell and then all I needed to do was access the payload on my Windows VM.\
+Now that I was all set, I proceeded to start my C2 session by starting an HTTP port on the Sliver Shell, and then all I needed to do was access the payload on my Windows VM.\
 \
 ![](images/whoami.png)
 \
 \
-This started a session and we can then access this session through the sliver shell.
-I used it to get information about the session, the Windows VM, the privileges that my session has, finding the working directory, etc.\
+This started a session, and we could then access this session through the Sliver Shell.
+I used it to get information about the session, the Windows VM, the privileges that my session had, the working directory, etc.\
 ![](images/info,pwd,netstat.png)\
 ![](images/ps.png)\
 ![](images/payloa.png)\
-If we open the Processes section in our LimaCharlie Sensor, we can look for our C2 process, with the search bar and find it and we can see he details, which displays the Source IP as well as the Process ID it is running as.\
+If we open the Processes section in our LimaCharlie Sensor, we can look for our C2 process using the search bar and find it.
+We can then see the details, which display the source IP as well as the process ID it is running as.\
 \
 ![](images/processes.png)